shinyshoes404/traffic-man/README.md

  - With your desired python virtual environment active, navigate to the root of this project in your terminal of choice.
  - Run `pip install -e .[dev]` to install traffic man, its dependencies, and testing tools.
  - To start traffic man you can run `start-traffic-man` in your terminal.
  __Note:__ This will run the full application and start printing log statements to the terminal.
-It will also call the Google Maps and Twilio APIs with the crendentials you provided, which could result in charges to your account.
+It will also call the Google Maps and Twilio APIs with the credentials you provided, which could result in charges to your account.

-#### Build the redis image and run the container
+#### Build the Redis image and run the container
  - In order to conduct local end to end testing with the inbound API, you need a Redis stream available.
- - You can leverage multi-stage build to create a separate redis image to use for development and testing that should behave exactly like it will in production.
+ - You can leverage multi-stage build to create a separate Redis image to use for development and testing that should behave exactly like it will in production.
- - Commands to build image and start redis container
+ - Commands to build image and start Redis container
     - `export DOCKER_BUILDKIT=1`
     - `docker build --no-cache --target redis_stage -t traffic-man-redis-testing .`
     - Run container - assumes REDIS_PW environment variable is set in your dev environment